PIK-LPJmL/lpjmlkit/paper.md

 A simple interface makes software easier to use and improves accessibility, user experience, and overall adoption.
-Especially in science, where it is rather the exception for someone to have substantial training in both software engineering and the natural-sciences needed to meaningfully design and interpret simulation experiments.
+Especially in science, where it is rather the exception for someone to have substantial training in both software engineering and expertise in their respective field needed to meaningfully design and interpret simulation experiments.
-Often, the progressive development of complex process-based numerical models in low-level languages like C comes at the expense of usability, making them accessible only to experienced users.
+In the natural-sciences, the progressive development of complex process-based numerical models in low-level languages like C comes at the expense of usability, making them accessible only to experienced users.
-*lpjmlkit* has come to break with this trend and serve as an application programming interface (API) for the model called LPJmL, a well-established and widely-used dynamic global vegetation, hydrological and crop model, widely used in the scientific community.\
+*lpjmlkit* has come to break with this trend and serve as an application programming interface (API) for the LPJmL model, a well-established and widely-used dynamic global vegetation, hydrological and crop model, widely used in the scientific community.\
 LPJmL has been used for more than a decade and was employed by researchers